 London is so jam-packed that you could easily spend a lifetime exploring it.
 But with centrally located accommodation and a seven-day itinerary that balances unmissable experiences with new attractions and some local go-tos, you’ll be well placed to sample the best of the city.
-Whether you’re a first-timer or frequent visitor looking for a fresh perspective, here’s how to get a taste of London’s historic hotspots, glorious gardens, singular shopping and buzzing restaurants.
+Whether you’re a first-timer or frequent visitor looking for a fresh perspective, here’s how to get a taste of London’s historic hotspots, glorious gardens, singular shopping and buzzed-about restaurants.

 Drop your bags at The Goring, the elegant family-owned hotel where Kate Middleton spent her last night before the royal wedding, then board a hop-on hop-off bus.
-Yes, the “hoho” double-deckers are full of tourists but there’s no better way to get to know – or reacquaint yourself – with Central London’s layout while ticking off sights like Big Ben, the Houses of Parliament (Palace of Westminster) and Westminster Abbey.
+Yes, the “hoho” double-deckers are full of tourists but there’s no better way to get to know – or reacquaint yourself – with Central London’s layout while ticking off sights like Big Ben, the Houses of Parliament and Westminster Abbey.

 Cross back over the Thames and swing by Trafalgar Square, The National Gallery and St James’s Park en route to The Thomas Cubitt in Belgravia, a bustling gastropub known for roast dinners, handmade pies and an extensive wine list.

 Catch the tube back to your hotel for a quick refresh before a night in the West End – if you haven’t pre-booked a show, snag last-minute tickets at the TKTS booth in Leicester Square.
-Afterwards, take a short walk to Frenchie in Covent Garden for the post-theatre set menu; highlights include the famous bacon scones served warm with Cornish clotted cream and maple syrup.
+Afterwards, take a short walk to Frenchie in Covent Garden for the post-theatre set menu; highlights include the infamous bacon scones served warm with Cornish clotted cream and maple syrup.

 Start the day with a spin through Hyde Park; bikes are available for hire at Santander docking stations and the designated cycling tracks guarantee a picturesque ride.
 Afterwards, stroll towards Marylebone’s upscale eateries and luxury shopping on Bond Street (extra points for stocking up on British brands like Alexander McQueen, Burberry and Church’s).
 Got kids in tow?
 Seek out family-friendly attractions like The Sherlock Holmes Museum or the London Zoo.

-Ready for a break from the city hustle and bustle?
+Ready for a breather from the city hustle and bustle?
 Get some country air on a day trip out of town.
-The beaches of Brighton, Oxford’s grand Gothic architecture and the hot springs in Bath are all great options, but history and TV buffs won't be able to resist a tour of Highclere Castle, the 404-hectare manor made famous by Downton Abbey.
+The beaches of Brighton, Oxford’s grand Gothic architecture and the hot springs in Bath are all great options, but history and TV buffs won't be able to resist a tour of Highclere Castle, the 5,000-acre manor made famous by Downton Abbey.
 It’s a 90-minute drive west of London, or better yet book a Belmond British Pullman package that includes a round trip aboard the luxuriously restored 1920s train, brunch, a private tour of the Jacobethan-style mansion and a three-course dinner that would do the Crawley family proud on your journey home.

 On your last morning in London, walk through the charming residential streets and rainbow-hued townhouses of Notting Hill to find your way to Portobello Road.
 You might not run into Hugh Grant, but the antique stalls, vintage clothing stores and designer boutiques are sure to keep you occupied.
-Pick up a hearty salad at Ottolenghi Notting Hill, the best-selling author’s first shop, or try a made-for-Instagram Butterfly blue matcha latte at Farm Girl.
+Pick up a hearty salad at Ottolenghi Notting Hill, the best-selling author’s first shop, or try a made-for-Instagram blue matcha latte at Farm Girl.

-Post-lunch, see if you can spot Kate and Wills at Kensington Palace, a 10-minute walk away.
+Post-lunch, see if you can spot Kate and Will at Kensington Palace, a 10-minute walk away.
 Tour Queen Victoria’s childhood rooms and the immaculate grounds before heading back to The Goring to plan your next trip over an afternoon tea of pastries, freshly baked scones and finger sandwiches.